momolabo7/portfolio/content/blog/20230505_cpp_boolean_flattening_trick.md

 Don't worry, my friend.
 I got you covered.
-I'm a good engineer who at least have the decency to check `godbolt.com`:
+I'm a good engineer who at least have the decency to check against [Godbolt]():

 ```cpp
 #include <stdio.h>